dora-rs/dora-drives/docs/src/webcam_plot.md

 ```
 The output is the unique ID of the dataflow instance, which can be used to control it through the `dora` CLI.

-5. You will see in your `dora-coordinator` window operators receiving ticks.
+5. You will see in your `dora-daemon` window operators receiving ticks.
 ```bash
 Received input tick, with data: b''
 Received input tick, with data: b''